Shetlands, Faroe Islands and Iceland – In the Wake of the Vikings

 Strong bonds were formed between the island and the Kingdom of Norway when refugees came over during the Second World War.
 The fishing boats that brought them would then return loaded with arms and ammunition to support the Norwegian resistance.
 The flow of vessels on this clandestine route became known as “The Shetland Bus”.

 Kirkwall is the largest town and the capital of the Orkney Islands.
 The town is dominated by the famous St. Magnus Cathedral.
 The first mention of a settlement here is in a saga from 1046, and the name Kirkwall derives from the Norse `Kirkjuvagr´ (Church Bay).

 A local saga tells the story of how Magnus, kidnaped from the islands, refused to fight with the Vikings or condone their violence.
 Magnus eventually returned home, only to be put to death for his pacifism, and the church was named for his memory.
 Today, Kirkwall has a population of 8,500, and is one of the most attractive and well-preserved small towns in Scotland

 The Faroe Islands are a group of islands in the middle of the North Atlantic.
 The capital city, Tórshavn, is one of the smallest in the world, with only 15,000 inhabitants.
 The city was founded in the 10th century and might very well be the oldest capital in northern Europe.
 The Vikings established their parliament here on the Tinganes Peninsula in 850 AD, and Tórshavn has remained the capital of the Faroe Islands ever since.

-Enjoy a relaxing day at sea.
-Take in the views from on deck or participate in our lectures as we sail towards Iceland.
+Enjoy a relaxing day at sea with on board lectures while we set course towards Iceland.